soominhwang/civ6/README.md

 # Civ6

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/civ6`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to your new gem - Civ 6!

 ## Installation